Molds... We Don't Want Them in Our Homes

 Who did the test?
 If one of those over the counter tests were used, they recommend that you need a mold professional to interpret the results.
 Any mold pro should be able to tell you about the molds detected and the water trigger, but you might need to do an additional control test to see if your molds are beyond Normal Fungal Ecology and pose a health risk.

 Yes!
 Mold is a natural part of our environment where we like to see normal fungal ecology.
-But so are bears, ticks and poison ivy.
-You wouldn’t want to see any of them in your house now would you?
-The same goes for mold, there are some that we just don’t want to see in our homes at any level due to the potential health risks.
+But so are bears, ticks, and poison ivy.
+You wouldn’t want to see any of them in your house now, would you?
+The same goes for mold, and there are some that we don’t want to see in our homes at any level due to the potential health risks.

 Our nasal cavity and sinus chambers are our primary line of defense in conditioning air as it enters our bodies.
 Persistent sinus infections are often tied to a hidden environmental stressor that re-exposure to has detrimental health effects.
 Address the issue before it spreads beyond your sinuses.

-The term “Black Mold” or “Toxic Black Mold” has been attributed to a dark / black mold (called Stachybotris) that has been demonized in the media as a result of some very well-known law suits.
-While Stachybotris is known to produce “mycotoxins” that can adversely affect human health, it is not fare to say it is toxic.
+The term “Black Mold” or “Toxic Black Mold” has been attributed to a dark/ black mold (called Stachybotrys) that has been demonized in the media as a result of some very well-known lawsuits.
+While Stachybotrys is known to produce “mycotoxins” that can adversely affect human health, it does not fare to say it is toxic.

 Many times, areas less than 10 square feet can be cleaned by an individual.
 If it’s more involved than that, it’s best to get a quote from a mold pro who follows EPA guidelines.
 Access challenged spaces work well with dry ice treatments where easily accessible basements respond well to traditional “rubbing and scrubbing”.
 Your particular space will dictate what is best.